crowdbotics-apps/maximsandersaolcom-ma-892/README.md

 1) Open xcode
 2) click on "open another project"
-3) Browse to the this application folder, then `/ios`, then open `AppName.xcodeproj`
+3) Browse to the this application folder, then `/ios`, then open `AppName.xcworkspace`
+4) Should run 'pod install' or 'pod update' to generate Pods for project
-4) Sign the application with your certificate
+5) Sign the application with your certificate
-5) Run `react-native run-ios` from project home folder.
+6) Run `react-native run-ios` from project home folder.

 If you find any compiling problems, try to clean your cache.
 From the home app folder run: